Onsite Foot Surgeries in Brooklyn, NY

 MALLET TOE OVERLAPPING TOE

 An overlapping toe is one that is malpositioned from birth or acquired over time.
-It often produces some abnormality in the tendon, ligaments or skin, many times producing painful corns.
+It often produces abnormalities in the tendon, ligaments, or skin, often resulting in painful corns.

 OVERLAPPING TOE CORNS

-The body’s response to excessive amounts of pressure against the skin manifests itself by forming thick, hardened skin or corns.
+The body’s response to excessive pressure against the skin manifests as thick, hardened skin, commonly referred to as corns.
 Corns are most often the result of an enlarged bone or bone spur pinching the skin against a shoe.
-A corn can be indicative of a pressure point between the toes.
+A corn can also indicate a pressure point between the toes.

 Soft corns refer to corns that exist between the toes.
-They are the result of two bones rubbing against each other, pinching the skin.
+They are the result of two bones rubbing against each other, causing the skin to pinch.
 Sometimes more than one soft corn will form.

 TREATMENT